 Female Pattern hair loss occurs less than males but is not quite uncommon, with 30% to 40% of women affected worldwide.
 Its cause is the same as imbalance in the DHT level.
 Female pattern baldness is actually a wrong literature, since women get a thinning hair density in a diffusive manner, often with the broadening line of the center hair part, and does not follow any pattern as such.
 Female hair loss is classified under the Ludwig scale into 3 stages which a lot of hair loss and hair thinning but not complete baldness usually.
 Other than androgenic reactions, child birth, cancer and chemotherapy; some surgery or major illness and drug reactions can also cause female hair loss.

-As the hormonal disorder of pattern baldness is the most common cause of hair loss, there can be other causes too, referred as non-pattern baldness.
+As the hormonal disorder of pattern baldness is the possibly a common cause of hair loss, there can be other causes too, referred as non-pattern baldness.